icefinger/amoeba/README.md

 ##Application example
 ###Simple amoeba
-This minimizer allows to find quickly a minimum, with a minimization of number of point calculus.
-The test_simple.cxx demonstrate how to use it for a function defined by:
+This minimizer allows to find quickly a minimum, with a minimization of number of calculated points.
+The test_simple.cxx demonstrates how to use it for a function defined by:

     double value=-100*(exp(-((x_[0]*x_[0]-4))/7200)+exp(-((x_[1]*x_[1]+4))/7200)-sin (x_[0]/50)-sin(x_[1]/50));